Document Requests

 Responding to EDD Document Requests

 EDD may request additional documentation during claim processing.
-Prompt, complete responses keep your claim moving.
+Respond within 48-72 hours — delays extend your processing time dollar-for-dollar.

 Types of Requests